APPLICATION FOR 2023 SBC ANNUAL MEETING MEDIA CREDENTIALS

 In the Exhibit Hall

-- For news gathering operations, credentialed media are permitted to enter the exhibit hall by invitation only from an exhibitor or member of the SBC Executive Committee Communications staff during official hours of operation
+- For news gathering operations, credentialed media are permitted to enter the exhibit hall.
+Interviews on the exhibit hall floor must be by prior invitation (no “man on the street” style interviews) from an exhibitor or member of the SBC Executive Committee Communications staff during official hours of operation

 - Media is required to remain with the exhibitor by which they were invited and gather the content for which they were invited